dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 ## Building and running
 Let's build and run the application (make sure you have the full code as provided in the [guide's repository](https://github.com/dbos-inc/dbos-demo-apps).)

-First we will start the payment service in the background.
+First we start the payment service in the background.
 In one terminal, run:
 ```shell
 ./start_payment_service.sh
 ```

-Then we will start the shop application itself.
+Then we start the shop application.
 In another terminal, run:
 ```shell
 npm run build
 npx dbos-sdk start